vikrantup72/vikrantup72blog/src/pages/index.md

     type: section_hero
     title: 'Hi, I''m Vikrant Upadhyay.'
     content: >-
-      I am VIKRANT, A Passionate Software Developer,Entrepreneur and Coder.
+      A Passionate Software Developer,Entrepreneur and Coder.
 I love to play with coding, building software, and focusing on learning new technologies.
       Currently I am pursuing MCA from UNITED INSTITUTE OF MANAGEMENT.
   - section_id: about
     type: section_content
     title: About